 |State||Annual Mean Salary|

-Tools & Technologies Used by Hydroelectric Plant Technicians
+What Tools & Technology do Hydroelectric Plant Technicians Use?

 Below is a list of the types of tools and technologies that Hydroelectric Plant Technicians may use on a daily basis: